Blopez811/social-network-api/README.md

   ## Description
    A social-network-api set up with graphQL, mongoDB, and express/node

+   ## Link to Video Demo
+   Youtube link to part 1: https://youtu.be/46XDm3o52LQ
+   Youtube link to part 2:

   ## Installation
     Run npm install to download all the dependencies and then run node server.js to turn the server on localhost:3001